OutSystems/docs-odc/src/error/intc/os-intc-60007.md

 #### Recommended action

-1. Verify the service URL address and port number are correct.
+Verify the service URL address and port number are correct.
-1. Verify the status of the SAP server domain with your IT department.
-If the server is online, you may need to configure a private gateway to allow connections from ODC to your server.
-For more information, see [private gateways](../../eap/configuration-management/private-gateway.md).

 ### Unable to retrieve data from the service